Prem Prem Paglami

 Prem Prem Paglami (প্রেম প্রেম পাগলামি) is a Bangladeshi romantic and action drama film directed by Shafi Uddin Shafi and produced by Diganta Kathchitra.
 The film's cast consisted of Bappy Chowdhury, Achol, Amit Hasan and Shiva Shanu.
 Prem Prem Paglami was released on 60 screens and according to the Dhaka Tribune, the film received positive responses from the audience and "did good business".
-The film’s Soundtrack "PAGLAMI" was produced by Ariyan Mehedi.
 The movie is a remake of 2008 Telugu film Krishna.